All Episodes

 You only saw the smokestack when there was smoke.

-And you saw a five or ten second clip of it.
+And you saw a five or ten-second clip of it.

-I just it just the way it's being covered cheapens the whole thing.
+I just, it just, the way it's being covered cheapens the whole thing.

-As though it's it's just I don't know.
+As though it's just, I don't know.

-I can't, I can't describe it any better than that.
+I can't describe it any better than that.

-They despise religion, the Catholic Church, they think the Pope and the papacy is a joke in the first place.
+They think the Pope and the papacy is a joke in the first place.

-Uh and so they're over there and in a way mocking this whole thing.
+And so they're over there and in a way mocking this whole thing.

-When over half of them don't even have a rudimentary education and knowledge, understanding of what this is and why it takes place and Why it is meaningful to people.
+When over half of them don't even have a rudimentary education and knowledge, understanding of what this is and why it takes place and why it is meaningful to people.

 It's just the latest popularity contest.